SamBelkacem/AI-ML-cheatsheets/README.md

   - How to choose a ML algorithm 2
   - Comparison of ML algorithms 1
   - Comparison of ML algorithms 2
+  - Comparison of ML algorithms 3
+  - Comparison of ML algorithms 4
   - super-cheatsheet-machine-learning
   - Machine learning cheatsheets
   - Machine learning explainability